Table of contents

 The importance of product images in persuading your customers

 Product images play a vital role in persuading your customers to buy your product too.
-In fact, studies have shown that product listings with one image have twice as many conversions than listings with no images.
+In fact, studies have shown that product listings with one image have twice as many conversions as listings with no images.
 Conversion rates then double again for listings with two images versus one.

 Similarly, multiple views increased conversion rates by 65%.
 So, including several images that capture your product from different angles can help recreate an in-person shopping experience and boost your sales.

 But it’s not just the number of images that’s important.
 It’s also the quality of your images.
-Surveys by popular eCommerce marketplace Etsy found that 90% of online shoppers think photo quality is the most important factor in an online sale.
+Surveys by popular eCommerce marketplace Etsy found that 90% of UK online shoppers think photo quality is the most important factor in an online sale.